What is epidermolysis bullosa pruriginosa?

-Epidermolysis bullosa pruriginosa (EB pruriginosa) is a rare and clinically heterogeneous subtype of dystrophic epidermolysis bullosa (dystrophic EB), resulting from a mutation within the type VII collagen gene.
+Epidermolysis bullosa pruriginosa (OMIM 604129) is a rare and clinically heterogeneous form of dystrophic epidermolysis bullosa (dystrophic EB), resulting from a mutation in the type VII collagen gene.

-EB pruriginosa can either present shortly after birth, or in early adulthood.
+Epidermolysis bullosa (EB) pruriginosa can either present shortly after birth, or in adulthood.

-As with other forms of dystrophic EB, the clinical findings EB pruriginosa are attributed to mutations in the COL7A1 gene on chromosome 3p21.3, which encodes type VII collagen.
-The case reports of epidermolysis bullosa pruriginosa reveal many different alterations to this gene, including missense, nonsense, frame shift and splice-site mutations.
+As with other forms of dystrophic EB, the clinical findings of EB pruriginosa are attributed to mutations in the COL7A1 gene on chromosome 3p21.3, which encodes type VII collagen.
+Case reports of epidermolysis bullosa pruriginosa reveal many different alterations to this gene, including missense, nonsense, frame shift, and splice-site mutations.

 Type VII collagen is a major skin structural component of the anchoring fibrils at the dermo-epidermal junction (DEJ).
 Mutations in the coding gene hamper the function of the anchoring fibrils and lead to a split in the DEJ below the level of the lamina densa.
-Clinically, this manifests as trauma-induced blisters, which on healing leave a scar.
+Clinically, this manifests as trauma-induced blisters, which heal leaving a scar.

 The characteristic pruritic component of the condition is poorly understood.
 A raised serum IgE level has been found in 7 of 9 examined patients with epidermolysis bullosa pruriginosa, and in some cases was found to be over 3 times the upper limit of normal.
 However, a personal or family history of atopy was a confounding factor in three of these patients, and so the results are far from conclusive.

 What are the clinical features of epidermolysis bullosa pruriginosa?

 EB pruriginosa is characterised by intensely itchy (pruritic) hypertrophic papules, nodules, and plaques usually on the lower extremities.